Is the UK becoming a classless society?

 - Upward Absolute mobility did increase from the 1950s -1970s but this occurred almost entirely because of changes in the overall class structure which meant more high class employment became available.
 There was more room at the top.

 - Changes in relative social mobility rates were very limited which meant that suggest that educational reforms between 1950s and the 1970s contributed little or nothing to increased upward absolute social mobility.

 - Subsequently the growth of high class employment has slowed down which could be expected to result in reduced upward absolute social mobility or at least to a slower rate of increase.

-Click here for Sutton Trust Report entitled Elitist Britain: The Educational Pathways of Britain's Elite
+Click here for Sutton Trust Report entitled Elitist Britain: The Educational Backgrounds of Britain's Elite

 Click here for Guardian article on Social Mobility by Lee Eliot Majors and Stephen Machin.
 These authors have also written Social Mobility and Its Enemies [Pelican] in which they argue that for a variety of reasons recent educational policies have been relatively ineffective in promoting social mobility.